Donald Trump just made it way easier for your financial adviser to rip you off

 After literally standing next to Wall St CEOs, @realDonaldTrump made it easier for investment advisors to cheat you out of your savings.— Elizabeth Warren (@SenWarren) February 3, 2017

-Trump paired his fiduciary rule memorandum with a separate order instructing various federal regulators to begin exploring how they can rollback financial rules put in place by Dodd-Frank, the 2010 Wall Street reform law enacted by congressional Democrats and Obama in the wake of the financial crisis.
+Trump paired his fiduciary rule memorandum with a separate order instructing various federal regulators to begin exploring how they can roll back financial rules put in place by Dodd-Frank, the 2010 Wall Street reform law enacted by congressional Democrats and Obama in the wake of the financial crisis.
 Much like Trump's earlier executive order attacking Obamacare, the anti-Dodd-Frank measure doesn't offer much in the way of specifics; rather, it appears to be intended to set a general tone for how Trump's administration will tackle financial regulation.

 Trump neatly summed up the reason for his opposition to the Obama measures during a meeting with CEOs Friday morning: Financial reform made life harder for his uber-rich friends.
 "Frankly I have so many people, friends of mine, that have nice businesses," he said.
 "They can't borrow money, they just can't because the banks won't let them borrow because of the rules and regulations in Dodd-Frank."